Testing fixtures

 - Add runtime or parity tests for the actual behavior claim.

-- Link upstream serializer claims through the coverage ledger when a fixture exists to cover an upstream RDKit source block.
+- Link RDKit source-tree serializer claims through the coverage ledger when a fixture exists to cover the RDKit source block.